Z0XZ/qr-code-component-main/README-template.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+I am trying to get started learning frontend, so be gentle with my solution.

 ## Table of contents